 Products with variants: A product with variants is represented by as many rows as there are variants for this product.
 Variants of a product are related to the name of the product, acting as their master.
 On the first row of a product, one can find all the product's information (Name, Master SKU, Supplier, Brand, Tags, Season, Descriptions).
 It is useless to re-enter the product's information for every variant (every row).
 However, some information are customizable at the variant level (Weight, Bin location, Quantity, etc).

-Tax: In the column "Default taxes", the data "HST" corresponds to the tax abbreviation that is not to be mixed up with the tax name.
+Tax: In the column "Default taxes", the data "HST" corresponds to the tax name that is not to be mixed up with the tax abbreviation.

 Stock locations: In the column "Stock location", the data "Default location" corresponds to the default stock location created by erplain at the time your account was set-up.